Vinai/customer-registration-ip/app/code/community/Netzarbeiter/CustomerRegIp/README.txt

 The Extension was designed to be used together with the Netzarbeiter_CustomerActivation extension.

+UNINSTALL

+To uninstall this extension you need to run the following SQL after removing the extension files:

+  DELETE FROM eav_attribute WHERE attribute_code = 'registration_remote_ip';
+  DELETE FROM core_resource WHERE code = 'customerregip_setup';

 Thanks to Diana from TradiArt for sponsoring this extension!